IsaacScript/isaacscript/packages/docs/docs/main/getting-started.md

 `isaacscript` will currently work on Windows and Linux.

-You can go from zero to up-and-running with a new mod in around 5 minutes.
+You can go from zero to up-and-running with a new mod in around 5 minutes, depending on how fast your computer / internet speed is.

 <br />